wp-plugins/zopim-live-chat/readme.txt

 * Access a high productivity Dashboard: with saved chat history, templated messages, visitor prioritization, Q & A, smart responder

 == Changelog ==

+= 1.0.1 =
+* Maintenance update: More robust connectivity, CURL errors caught
+* Note: PHP Curl is required (and has always been).

 = 1.0 =
 * Stability update: Official Plugin Launched